 The Halo Flashpoint Noble Team Expansion is here with six MasterCraft Resin Spartans, two UNSC Man Cannons, and a new double-mat format in the box.

 The Winter Contingency has been called, and Noble Team is the expansion Halo: Flashpoint needed.
-The best part is, this is the first release where the game’s been built to scale past the starter box.
+The best part is that this is the first release where the game’s been built to scale beyond the starter box.

 So, for anyone who bought in at the initial pre-order push or worked through the ODST expansion, Noble Team is honestly the release you’ve been waiting for.
-New players could even skip the starter set and kick off their collection here instead.
+Plus, new players could even skip the starter set itself and kick off their collection here instead.

-Currently, the 2026 roadmap has more queued up throughout the year, and the Noble Team pretty much sets the template with premium material sculpts in character boxes, interactive terrain in core sets, and rules that push game scale.
+Currently, the 2026 roadmap has more queued up throughout the year, and the Noble Team pretty much sets the standard with crisp character sculpts, interactive terrain, and rules that push the game’s scale.

-Overall, if you read the first look review and filed Halo: Flashpoint under “wait and see,” that wait is over.
+Overall, if you read the first look review and filed Halo: Flashpoint under “wait and see,” that wait may just be over.

 Halo Flashpoint Noble Team Expansion ($89)

-Updated April 23, 2026, by Rob Baer, with the latest info and order details.
+Updated April 28, 2026, by Rob Baer, with the latest info and order details.
+All prices accurate as of this edit.

 - Release date: April 2026